CPAForgeThe tools desk

 1. Casio HR-200RC — best overall#

 The HR-200RC is the calculator that ends up on every accounting desk sooner or later.
 At 3.7 lines per second it's fast enough for uninterrupted entry, the 2-color red/black print makes negative numbers instantly readable, and the tax-plus and tax-minus keys handle the daily sales-tax calculations that accountants field from small business clients.
-Under $40 on Amazon.
 The ribbon and paper rolls are standard sizes available everywhere.
-No meaningful argument for spending more unless your volume jams this one — at which point the Victor is the upgrade.
+No meaningful argument for spending more unless your volume is high enough to jam it regularly.

 2. HP 12C Platinum — best financial calculator#